-Postgraduates (Taught) - until the end of Semester 2 'vacation time' is the same as it is for undergraduates.
+Until the end of Semester 2, vacation time is the same as it is for undergraduates.

-Postgraduates (Research) - 'vacation time' is five weeks over the course of a year, from September to August (plus Bank Holidays and University Closure days).
-Vacation must be agreed with the Supervisor.
+Vacation time is five weeks over the course of a year, from September to August (plus Bank Holidays and University closure days).
+Vacation must be agreed with the supervisor.

-During 'vacation time', students with a Student / Tier 4 Visa can work up to full-time hours (36.5 per week in the University) each week, though everyone is encouraged to use vacation time, as part of a positive work-life balance.
+During vacation time, students can work up to full-time hours (36.5 per week in the University) each week.
+However, everyone is encouraged to use vacation time, as part of a positive work-life balance.

 For postgraduate taught students, a student cannot work full-time until their official end date on SAMIS.
-If a student submits their thesis early then they are not permitted to work full-time until their actual course end date.
+If a student submits their thesis early, they are not permitted to work full-time until their actual course end date.

-For postgraduate research students, once a thesis is submitted, the individual can work without restriction until the date of their viva.
-After this date the restriction on working hours is applied again.
+For postgraduate research students, once a thesis is submitted the individual can work without restriction until the date of their viva.
+After this date, the restriction on working hours will be applied again.

 Prohibited, restricted and unrestricted work

-A Student / Tier 4 Visa prohibits certain types of work (e.g. self-employment, business activity, paid sportsperson, sports coaching) and restricts other part-time work to a certain amount of hours per week.
+A Student or Tier 4 visa prohibits certain types of work (such as self-employment, business activity, paid sportsperson, sports coaching) and restricts other part-time work to a certain amount of hours per week.
 See the list of examples of work restrictions.

-For prohibited work – both paid and unpaid – managers must ensure that Student / Tier 4 students are clearly told that the position is prohibited by Student / Tier 4 Visa conditions.
+For prohibited work – both paid and unpaid – managers must ensure students are clearly told that the position is prohibited by Student/Tier 4 visa conditions.

-For any restricted work – both paid and unpaid – managers must ensure that Student / Tier 4 students are made aware of the limitations of their Student / Tier 4 Visa conditions and signposted to the relevant webpage guidance.
+For any restricted work – both paid and unpaid – managers must ensure that students are made aware of the limitations of their Student/Tier 4 visa conditions and signposted to the relevant webpage guidance.

-Where the University is not the employer, but is instrumental in the student doing the work (e.g. providing a location to sell goods or advertising a voluntary work position) - Student / Tier 4 students should be clearly told whether the activity / work is permitted / restricted by Student / Tier 4 Visa conditions.
-Managers must ensure that Student / Tier 4 students are made aware of the limitations of their Student / Tier 4 Visa conditions and signposted to the relevant webpage guidance.
+Where the University is not the employer, but is instrumental in the student doing the work (such as providing a location to sell goods or advertising a voluntary work position), students should be clearly told whether the activity or work is permitted or restricted by their visa conditions.
+Managers must ensure that students are made aware of the limitations of their visa conditions and signposted to the relevant webpage guidance.

-If you have any concerns or questions around work restrictions, please email firstname.lastname@example.org as a matter of urgency before undertaking the work.
+If you have any concerns or questions around work restrictions, please email email@example.com as a matter of urgency before starting the work.